 How We Do Read Aloud in Our Homeschool

 *This post is part of a series of posts that I have been writing in exchange for receiving BookShark curriculum.
 My opinions are 100% honest at all times.*

-We start each school morning with reading now.
-It has been a lovely, slow and relaxing way to get our days started.
+We start each school morning by reading now.
+It has been a lovely, slow, and relaxing way to get our days started.
 All of us sit together on the sofa to read a chapter or two.
 No more jumping right into math or spelling.
 Easing into school in the morning or the afternoon is more our style now.

-But what happens when you just don’t want to read anymore or your kids are tired of hearing your voice?
+What happens when you just don’t want to read anymore or your kids are tired of hearing your voice?
 Audiobooks.
 In fact, after a few books, that’s what I decided to grab.
 Instead of me reading Henry Huggins I requested it in audiobook form from the library for us to all listen to.
 And because listening to Neil Patrick Harris read it is much better than listening to my own voice.
-Now instead of first thing in the morning only, we can listen during the drive to the library or to get groceries.
-A perfect use for an otherwise boring drive.